 Also, try to maintain the hardness of the water in the aquarium.

 What Types Of Fish Can You Keep In A 50-Gallon Fish Tank?

 After you have set up your tank and cycled the water completely, you can now move on towards the placement of fish.
 Moreover, you can keep various fish in a single tank or have a collection of a single species.
 Likewise, you can be creative in choosing the fish for your aquarium!

 Related article: Easiest fish to breed

-However, make sure you do not clash the idea of putting an aggressive and peaceful fish together.
-Similarly, putting a smaller and larger fish in the same tank can also cause problems among the fish as fights and oppression become pretty visible.
+However, make sure you do not clash with the idea of putting an aggressive and peaceful fish together.
+Similarly, putting a smaller fish and a larger fish in the same tank can also cause problems among the fish as fights and oppression become pretty visible.

 In some cases, you might even lose your fish as food for other fish.
 So, here are some ideas you may use to place fish in a 50-gallon tank!